talentsec/lev_doc/tutorial/README.md

 ​				Update the operating system to the latest version: Windows Settings -> Updates -> Check for Updates

 ​				Enable the display of file extensions.
-For details, refer to [Display File Extensions](https://jingyan.baidu.com/article/f7ff0bfcc9c0e12e26bb13a0.html)
+For details, refer to [File Extension Display](https://jingyan.baidu.com/article/f7ff0bfcc9c0e12e26bb13a0.html)

 ​